“Do the best you can until you know better. Then when you know better, do better.”

 somewhat compulsively.
 My passion for natural health has grown exponentially since becoming a mother.

-I love writing and educating others about nutrition for the whole family, natural childbirth, and breastfeeding, among other things.
+I love writing and educating others about nutrition for the whole family.

 I’m so excited to have the ability to share my knowledge and experience with you.
 Thank you for joining me.